worldbank/GOST_SAR/README.md

 # SAR applications

 This repository contains resources and examples to help you leverage SAR data (and optical data) for various mapping applications, in Google Earth Engine and Google COLAB.
-SAR systems, contrary to optical systems, do not depend on natural ilumination and it is able to penetrate clouds, being able to provide weather independent data.
-More information about SAR image formation and SAR satellite data and applications can be found in [here](https://www.esa.int/esapub/tm/tm19/TM-19_ptA.pdf)
+SAR systems, contrary to optical systems, do not depend on natural illumination and it is able to penetrate clouds, being able to provide weather-independent data.
+More information about SAR image formation and SAR satellite data and applications can be found [here](https://www.esa.int/esapub/tm/tm19/TM-19_ptA.pdf)

-The ilustration below shows an example of SAR (gray) and an optical (true color RGB) satellite images acquired over Rome metropolitan area (Contains Copernicus Sentinel-1 and Sentinel-2 data [2021]).
+The illustration below shows an example of SAR (gray) and optical (true color RGB) satellite images acquired over the Rome metropolitan area (Contains Copernicus Sentinel-1 and Sentinel-2 data [2021]).
 <p><center> <img src="images/SAR_vs_Optical.jpg" width="700"/> </p></center>